rafapetra/bakery/README.md

 ```bash
 $ dotnet tool install -g dotnet-script
 ```
-4. Adjust your local environment to utilize this, further information can be located [here].(https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-dotnet-script).
+4. Adjust your local environment to utilize this, further information can be located [here](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-dotnet-script).
-5. Next, install MySQL, more detailed instructions on how to do so can be found [here](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
+5. Next, install MySQL - more detailed instructions on how to do so can be found [here](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).

 ### Repository Setup
 1. Start by cloning this repository.
 2. Open your command-line interface (such as Terminal or Git Bash) and go to the production directory for this project called "Bakery".
-3. Inside the FactoryRepair folder, create a new file named appsettings.json
+3. Inside the Bakery folder, create a new file named appsettings.json
 4. Open your text editor and locate the appsettings.json file
 5. In the appsettings.json file, insert the following code:
 ```javascript